Martha Osamor, Baroness Osamor: Politics

 A left-winger and Labour Party Black Sections national vice-chair, Osamor was nominated by most of the branches within the Vauxhall Constituency Labour Party as the party's candidate for the by-election in 1989.
-However, her candidacy was blocked by the party's National Executive Committee on the advice of Neil Kinnock.
-Kate Hoey was instead selected by the national party as the constituency's Labour candidate.
+The seat had been held by Labour since its creation in 1950.
+However, her candidacy was blocked by the party's National Executive Committee on the advice of the then leader, Neil Kinnock.
+Osamor's future fellow life peer Kate Hoey was instead selected by the national party as the constituency's Labour candidate; Hoey held the seat for Labour.

-Osamor was nominated for a life peerage by Jeremy Corbyn in May 2018 and on 26 November 2018 the Queen conferred upon her the title of Baroness Osamor, of Tottenham in the London Borough of Haringey and of Asaba in the Republic of Nigeria.
+Osamor was nominated for a life peerage by Jeremy Corbyn in May 2018, and on 26 November 2018, the Queen conferred upon her the title of Baroness Osamor, of Tottenham in the London Borough of Haringey and of Asaba in the Republic of Nigeria.